apiel/zicBox/zicGridV2/note.md

-TODO add delete clip
-    what about copy and paste?

 TODO note repeat <----- this should be part of scatter
              or maybe we have 2 or 3 pad notes repeat button, which we can set the target... and this is persisted